AI Analysis Details Table

 The controller type that monitors and maintains the state of your cluster.
 This can be one of DaemonSet, Deployment, ReplicaSet, ReplicationController, StatefulSet, etc. |

-This is the number of containers specified by the selected manifest.
+This is the average number of containers specified by the selected manifest.
 The number is determined using an average number of containers, based on the metric, "In Service Instances".
-The total number of containers, listed at the bottom of the is based on your selection in the tree viewer and on any filters that have been applied. |
+The total number of containers, listed at the bottom of each column is based on your selection in the tree viewer and on any filters that have been applied.
+This value is used to calculate surplus resources and savings/waste. |

 |